NeoMatlala/JS-restaurant-website/README.md

 - Dark/Light mode toggling with JavaScript and CSS3
 - Responsive Web Design
 - Local Storage for saving user's previously selected theme
+- JavaScript's library that animates elements as they scroll, *scrollReveal*

 ## See it live